Naga people (Lanka): Others

 Ptolemy in his 1st century map of Taprobane mentions Nagadibois.
 Ptolemy mentions in 150 CE that King Sornagos, a descendant of this lineage, ruled from the early Chola capital of Uraiyur during this time.

 Culture

 Irrigation

 It is also believed they were great irrigation engineers who built water storages.
 The Giant's Tank dam and reservoir system in Mannar, Sri Lanka is considered by some (such as Author, Mudaliyar C. Rajanayagam) to have been built by the Nagas based on the extensive ruins and the presence of villages with surrounding the port with Naga name (e.g. Nagarkulam, Nagathazhvu and Sirunagarkulam).

 Snake worship

 Sri Lankan Tamil Hindus since ancient times have regarded the cobra as a divine being by the passing down of Naga traditions and beliefs.
 Further, a cobra can be found entwining itself round the neck of the Hindu god Shiva as the serpent-king Vasuki.
 Cobras can also be found in images of god Vishnu.
+However it is noted that Sri Lankan Tamil worship indigenous snake gods unique to the island, such as the worship of Nagathampiran the most popular mainstream naga god in Sri Lanka and its diaspora population and represent the chief of the nagas, thampuran meaning chief in old Tamil sometimes affiliated with shiva himself.
+The worship of nagathampurani is female embodiment of the nagas, whose worship is prominent in trincomalee and batticaloa districts.
+The worship nambran is existent mainly in the eastern Vanni regions with many rural naga shrines titling nambran as the naga god.
+The goddess nagambikkai is also a female embodiment of the naga god popular in the kilinochchi and rural jaffna provinces.